Chappaquiddick incident: Media

 The incident is fictionalized in Joyce Carol Oates's novella Black Water (1992).
 It is the central subject of John Curran's film Chappaquiddick (2017).
 In 2019, the incident was featured in a season of Fox Nation's Scandalous.

 The 2019 series For All Mankind depicts an alternate timeline where Kennedy cancels his Chappaquiddick party after Soviets land on the Moon before the U.S., thus avoiding Kopechne's death; Kennedy eventually wins the 1972 Presidential election and is later accused of having an extramarital affair with Kopechne, who is working as a White House aide.

 Season 1 episode 10 of Succession seemingly alludes to the event.
-In the episode titled “Nobody Is Ever Missing”, the main character, Kendall Roy, leaves a party, crashes his car in a pond, and his passenger drowns.
+In the episode titled "Nobody Is Ever Missing", the main character, Kendall Roy, leaves a party, crashes his car in a pond, and his passenger drowns.
 Much like Kennedy claimed to do, Roy attempts to rescue the passenger, but fails and leaves the scene.

-In Season 11 episode 10 of It's Always Sunny in Philadelphia, character Frank Reynolds, under the impression that his death was imminent, guiltily confesses to having been at Chappaquiddick and playing a "major role" in the incident.

-In Season 2 episode 10 of "Seinfeld" titled "The Baby Shower", titular character Jerry Seinfeld makes reference to the incident.
-Elaine, George, and Jerry discuss two mutual friends - Lesile and Todd - for whom Elaine will throw a baby shower.
-Jerry claims Todd is distantly related to the Kennedys.
-"We went to their wedding.
-You should have heard him talking about Chappaquiddick—trying to blame the whole thing on bad directions."

-In The Simpsons: Road Rage, the Chappaquiddick Incident is given an indirect reference.
-If the player drives chaotically with Mayor Quimby as the passenger, when disembarking, Quimby will remark that the driver "drives worse than Cousin Teddy."
+The incident is referenced in passing in several situation comedies, including Season 11 episode 10 of It's Always Sunny in Philadelphia, Season 2 episode 10 of Seinfeld, The Simpsons: Road Rage, Season 7 episode 11 of That ‘70s Show, and Season 2 episode 5 of Hacks.